DoctorObvious/WormyWars/README.md

 # WormyWars
-Multiplayer worm/snake/nibbles game using pygame
+Multi-player worm/snake/nibbles game using pygame.

-You'll need to install pygame.
+Eat apples to grow in length and get points.

+Other fruits have special powers!

 Directions: